JesseRigon/Houstan/README.md

 # Install

-*Currently this home lab will assume you have sudo access but does not that you are logged in as root.*
+*Currently this home lab will assume you have sudo access but not that you are logged in as root.*

 Houstan will place all generated logs into ~/HoustanLogs by default.